-Revenue consists primarily of royalty payments, license fees, milestone payments, payments for services performed pursuant to contracts and certain research and development activities pursuant to collaborations with other corporate entities.
+Revenue consists primarily of royalty payments, license fees, milestone payments and payments for services performed pursuant to contracts.
 Revenue from royalties is recognized when the net sales of the underlying product by the relevant third party, including actual or estimated returns within the royalty period based on agreement, are determinable.
-The Company receives estimates of the amount of royalty revenue from its licensees on a quarterly basis, based on the license agreement.
+The Company receives estimates of the amount of royalty revenue from its licensees on a quarterly basis.
 Revenue from services performed pursuant to contracts or grants is recognized when earned, typically when the underlying services or activities are rendered.
-When circumstances arise where collection of the underlying services is uncertain, recognition of the revenue is delayed until such time as collection is reasonably assured.
 The Company analyzes cost reimbursable grants and contracts to determine whether it should report such reimbursements as revenue, or as an offset to the related research and development expenses incurred.
-For costs incurred and revenues generated from third parties where the Company is deemed to be the principal participant, such as the BARDA contract, it recognizes revenue and costs using the gross basis of accounting.
+For costs incurred and revenues generated from third parties where the Company is deemed to be the principal participant, such as the previous BARDA contract, it recognizes revenue and costs using the gross basis of accounting.
 Revenue for collaborative research and development activities typically consists of fees for services, or payments when specific milestones are met and match underlying activities occurring during the term of the arrangement.